mstksg/inCode/copy/entries/machines-3.md

 and time derivative of the input stream of numbers...but in order to do so, it needs the time step.
 We get it using `ask`.
 (Note that the time step doesn't have to be the same between every different tick ... `integral` and `derivative` should work just fine with a new timestep every tick.)
+(Also note that `derivative` is `Nothing` on its first step, because there is not yet any meaningful derivative on the first input)

 In `fancyCalculus`, we calculate the integral, the derivative, the second derivative, and the integral of the derivative, and return the second